nathanwoulfe/Plumber/Workflow/DOCS.md

 Plumber comes pre-wired with sensible defaults, but these should be modified to best suit your site.

-- **Default approval group:** this is the fallback group for cases when no workflow is configured.
-You'll need to configure your groups before setting this value.
 - **Flow type:** how should the approval flow progress?
 These options manage how the change author is included in the workflow:
     - **Explicit:** all steps of the workflow must be completed, and all users will be notified of tasks (including the change author)
     - **Implicit:** all steps where the original change author is NOT a member of the group must be completed.
 Steps where the original change author is a member of the approving group will be completed automatically, and noted in the workflow history as not required.